DanieleAlessandro/KENN2/README.md

 KENN 2.0 provides extra features to work with relational data, meaning that it supports also logical knowledge in the form of clauses containing binary predicates.
 A typical case of relational data can be a Citation Network of scientific publications, or a Social Network: in those examples the binary predicates would be _Cite(x,y)_, and _Friend(x,y)_ respectively, which are represented by the edges of the graph.

-Similarly to the previous case, the first step is to import a parser, this time the parser need to read a knowledge file which contains binary predicates:
+Similarly to the previous case, the first step is to import a parser.
+This time the parser needs to read a knowledge file which contains binary predicates:

 ```python
 from KENN2.parsers import relational_parser